 It is frequently reported that Dorset is the sunniest place in the UK, and though recent reports have disputed that and claimed that towns in East Sussex see the most sun, Dorset as a whole sees more than 364 more hours of the sun's rays throughout the year in comparison to the UK average.

 All that sun means that for us bike riders, the cyclist's tan is fairly easy to develop.
 By May most of us are sporting some sort of mark on our upper arm and legs.

-Everyone has their own favourite cafe and every county in the country can stake a claim for having the best cyclist’s cafe.
-We’re not going to compare, but merely just laud Dorset’s best ones.
+Everyone has their own favourite cafe and every county in the country can stake a claim for having one of the best cyclist's cafe options.

-Velo Domestique in Bournemouth is different in that it’s not in the countryside or a village: it’s on the high street in Southbourne.
-But the cycling decor and the coffee are excellent.
-They’ll even make repairs why you tuck into the latest Cycling Weekly.
+A must visit in this area is Velo Domestique in Bournemouth, located on the high street in Southbourne.
+The cycling decor and the coffee are excellent.
+They'll even make repairs why you tuck into the latest Cycling Weekly.

-There’s even The Salt Pig in Wareham which is ideally located if you’re en route back towards Poole after a long ride in the Purbecks.
+There's also The Salt Pig in Wareham which is ideally located if you're en route back towards Poole after a long ride in the Purbecks.

 Tour de France riders were born here